- Blood coagulation-(in)dependent protease activated receptor signaling in pancreatic cancer

 - Research conducted at: Universiteit van Amsterdam

-Chapter 4: Identity and specificity of a protease activated receptor-2-induced inhibitor of lymphangiogenesis in pancreatic cancer (Embargo until 05 June 2019)
+Chapter 4: Identity and specificity of a protease activated receptor-2-induced inhibitor of lymphangiogenesis in pancreatic cancer (Embargo up to and including 5 June 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.